shenwei356/csvtk/doc/docs/usage.md

   csvtk join [flags]

 Flags:
-  -f, --fields string    Semicolon seperated key fields of all files, if given one, we think all the files have the same key columns. e.g -f 1;2 or -f A,B;C,D or -f id (default "1")
+  -f, --fields string    Semicolon separated key fields of all files, if given one, we think all the files have the same key columns. e.g -f 1;2 or -f A,B;C,D or -f id (default "1")
       --fill string      fill content for unmatched data -F, --fuzzy-fields     using fuzzy fileds, e.g. *name or id123* -i, --ignore-case      ignore case